tarantool/graphqlide/README.md

 After build completion you will get:

-graphiqlide-version.all.rock
+graphqlide-version.all.rock
-graphiqlide rock installed to graphiqlide/.rocks dir
+graphqlide rock installed to graphqlide/.rocks dir

 ## Install